mateoclarke/odd/README.md

 To create a new blog summary:
 ----

-Create a new file in the `_blog_summaries` folder.
+Create a new file in the `_posts` folder.
 Follow the file naming convention of starting the file name with the date of the blog post in the `YYYY-MM-DD` format, followed by a short description of the post, separated by an underscore.
 For example, to create a summary of a post about penguins published on April 1, 2016, you would create a file named `2016-04-01_penguins.md`.

 Each blog post summary file must start with front-matter, in the YML format.
 This sets some variables that are used to build the blog summary page.
 After the front-matter, the remaining content in the markdown file will be used to generate the post summary.
 This content can be supplied in markdown format.
 Raw HTML can also be used.